ibuetler/e1pub/hacking-lab-livecd-installation/install-livecd-en.md

 Please download the latest VirtualBox software for your operating system from https://www.virtualbox.org.
 Follow the installation instructions on the website.
 Administrator rights are required for installation.

 ## Download Hacking-Lab OVA
-Please download the OVA file for Windows or macOS from https://media.hacking-lab.com/installation/virtualbox/.
-Make sure you download the correct version.
+Please download the OVA file for Windows or macOS from https://media.hacking-lab.com/.
 After downloading, check that the file has the file extension "ova".
 If it is "zip", rename the file to "ova".

 ## Import LiveCD into VirtualBox
 Please start VirtualBox and press the "CTRL + I" keys.
 You will be prompted for the path where the "ova" file is located.
 Select it and confirm your entry.
 You can also start the import function via menu File -> Appliance Import.
 After a few minutes of "Import", the LiveCD is available in VirtualBox.